 Trying to plan your Yellowstone itinerary?
 It’s not easy, considering the massive size of America’s first National Park.
 You’d need a few lifetimes to explore all 2.2 million acres.
 While it’s possible to take a one-day guided tour that will allow you to say “I’ve been to Yellowstone,” you really need to spend a few days if you want to see the popular sights like Old Faithful and Mammoth Hot Springs and still have time to wander off the beaten path.
-Use this three-day Yellowstone itinerary as a jumping off point for planning your bucket list Yellowstone road trip.
+Use this three-day Yellowstone itinerary as a jumping off point for planning your bucket list Yellowstone road trip, one of the best vacations in the USA.

 Yellowstone Itinerary: Three Days for Geysers, Bison and More